 I finally ended up in my kitchen to combine my undying cravings for pastry and unfulfilled feels about matcha in these cookies.
 Which evolved into s’mores because we had marshmallows leftover from my roommate’s birthday camping trip.
 And random chocolate pudding in the fridge.
 Because am I the only one who hates the Hershey bars that get stuck into normal camping s’mores?
 The chocolate never melts even when you plunge it into the center of a toasted s’more, so you always get this weird hybrid of gooey warm marshmallow and cold, rock-hard chocolate and the ratio is all wrong.

 Thus, I made s’mores 3 ways: traditional (normal chocolate), chocolate-dipped (I melted chocolate and coconut oil together for a magic shell-like layer) and with a spoon of chocolate pudding smeared over one cracker.
 The pudding version reigned supreme with my tastebuds, but chocolate rant aside, using good-quality matcha also definitely helps with the finished product.
 I’d be v curious to try the matcha cookies with white chocolate too.
-In my humble opinion, matcha and marshmallow is a combo knocking on heaven’s door, so you should get on these crispy yet tender, vaguely flaky, sort of good-for-you (the list of matcha’s health benefits could wallpaper my room!) cookies stat!
+In my humble opinion, matcha and marshmallow is a combo knocking on heaven’s door, so you should get on these crispy yet tender, vaguely flaky, sort of good-for-you (the health benefits of matcha could wallpaper my room!) cookies stat!